NMSUD/Form/docs/project-structure/standards.md

 - Avoid default exports.
   - Except for lazy loaded pages, the need default exports.
 - 1 component per file.
+- [Storybook][storybook] stories should be located next to the component being tested.
+- A [Storybook][storybook] story file should only test a single component.
 - Do not import anything from `@api` and `@data` when within the `web` folder

 ## API & Data